Polkadot-Blockchain-Academy/pba-book/content/substrate/storage/slides.md

 Notes:

 NO!
-overlay works on the level on key-values, ot knows nothing of trie nodes, and to compute the root we have to go to the trie layer and pull a whole lot of data back from the disk and build all the nodes etc. etc.
+The overlay works on the level on key-values, it knows nothing of trie nodes, and to compute the root we have to go to the trie layer and pull a whole lot of data back from the disk and build all the nodes etc.

 ---v